RiddleTime/Race-Element/src/content/guide/features.md

 ## **[Open Download and Installation Guide](/guide/how-to-get-started)**

 # Race Element
-Race Element is a lightweight application for racing simulators which is designed to run with minimum system requirements.
+Race Element is a lightweight application for Racing and Flight simulators which is designed to run with minimum system requirements.
 This application is completely free and open source(GPL-3).

-# Supported Racing Simulators
+# Supported Simulators
 - Assetto Corsa Competizione
 - Assetto Corsa
 - Assetto Corsa EVO